foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 Since Node uses the JS language it has the same syntax, keywords and features as JS in the browser.
 However (just like browsers) different versions of Node support different new language features.
 Something that was added to JS in Chrome may not be available in Node yet (and vice versa).

-The main difference to browser-JS is that Node has no `window` or `document` global objects (and so none of the things inside them like `querySelector`), since those concepts don't exist on a server.
+The main difference to browser-JS is that Node has no `window` or `document` global objects (and so none of the things inside them like `querySelector`), since those concepts only make sense in a browser.

 ## Installation